 Women’s Survival Guide is a newsletter about women’s experiences in midlife.

 Come along!
-We are nothing without a sense of humor and each other.
+We need each other.

 What you can expect here: